Frequently Asked Questions

 When do I need to RSVP by?

-The deadline to RSVP is September 1st, but please try to do so as soon as you can to help with our planning!
-If you are not able to RSVP by the deadline, we can't guarantee that your spot will be reserved and we’ll greatly miss you.
+The deadline to R.S.V.P is July 1st, 2026 but please try to do so as soon as you can to help with our planning!
+If you are not able to R.S.V.P by the deadline, we can't guarantee that your spot will be reserved and we’ll greatly miss you.
+R.S.V.P here!

 Can I bring a Plus-One?